Traveling with Medications

 - Remember that some medications are illegal overseas.
 Every country has its own regulations around what can and cannot be brought in, and just because a medication is legal in the United States does not mean it will be legal abroad.
 If you are unsure about the legality of your medication, open a case with AXA Assistance- they should be able to provide you with an answer in 5-10 business days.
 The embassy of your host country may provide additional information about legal concerns.

-- Carry your medication in its original, clearly labelled container.
+- Carry your medication in its original, clearly labeled container.
 You do not want to create the impression that you are carrying drugs that were not prescribed to you, in case questions arise at the border.

 - Always pack your medication in your carry-on.
 You do not want to be without your prescription if your checked luggage is lost or delayed.
 The TSA provides additional tips regarding carrying medication at their website.